 7. Seek Professional Guidance

 Designing a seamless house extension can be complex, requiring careful planning and expert guidance.
-It is advisable to work with architects and designers experienced in blending old and new spaces.
+It is advisable to work with architects and designers such as architektburo Zurich, who are experienced in blending old and new spaces.
 They can help you navigate design challenges, offer creative solutions, and ensure that the extension integrates seamlessly with the existing structure.

 In conclusion, creating a seamless house extension requires careful consideration of the existing architecture, materials, scale, and proportions.
 By respecting the character of the original building, matching exterior materials, maintaining consistent rooflines, establishing visual links, and achieving interior design cohesion, you can create a cohesive and harmonious look that seamlessly integrates the old and new spaces.
 Remember to seek professional guidance to ensure a successful and visually appealing house extension.